jakemdrew/FooTable.Editable/README.md

 Disclaimer!

 The ftEditable API is not needed for the normal function of FooTable.Editable.
 The API is exposed for JavaScript ninjas who want to do things with FooTable.Editable that I may not have thought of yet.
 Consider the API as a last resort before digging into the source and changing it.
-You will also find that the documentation below is very helpful in understanding the source.
+You will also find that the documentation below is very helpful in understanding the source, since the API exposes most of the source functions.
 Good luck!

 <h3>processCommand(target, command)</h3>